Trump: 'Seems unlikely' I'll need to speak with Mueller

 WASHINGTON — President Donald Trump said Wednesday it "seems unlikely" that he'll have to meet with special counsel Robert Mueller about the investigation into allegations that Trump's campaign colluded with Russia during the 2016 election, repeatedly insisting there was “no collusion.”

-"When they have no collusion…it seems unlikely that you'd even have an interview," Trump said during a press conference at the White House in which he called the Russia investigation a "Democratic hoax."
+"When they have no collusion … it seems unlikely that you'd even have an interview," Trump said during a news conference at the White House in which he called the Russia investigation a "Democratic hoax."

 "There is collusion, but it's really with the Democrats and the Russians," Trump said, telling reporters "the witch hunt continues."

-The president's comments Wednesday mark a departure from his previously expressed willingness to meet with the special counsel.
+The president's comments Wednesday were a departure from his previously expressed willingness to meet with the special counsel.
 In June 2017, Trump said he was "100 percent" willing to testify under oath about his conversations with former FBI Director James Comey.
-The circumstances around Trump's unexpected firing of Comey are among the topics focused on by Mueller's team, who could be looking into whether or not Trump obstructed justice in his firing of Comey.
+The circumstances around Trump's unexpected firing of Comey are among the topics being focused on by Mueller's team, who could be looking into whether Trump obstructed justice in his firing of Comey.

 But asked by a reporter Saturday at Camp David if he was still open to speaking with Mueller, Trump demurred, first saying "yeah," but not committing to an interview.